V0idpool/V0idpool/README.md

 ### 🌱 Learning & Goals
 - 🔍 **Currently Learning**: Advanced AI systems and emotion processing for bots, furthering my Node.js Back-end and Front-End skills, and continuing to advance my learning in .net and C.
-- 🎯 **Future Goals**: Expanding ByteKnight AI CORE to include advanced emotional intelligence features, with full long term and short term memory capabilities.
+- 🎯 **Future Goals**: Expanding ByteKnight AI CORE to include advanced emotional intelligence features, and to make ByteKnight’s AI even smarter and more helpful.

 ---